Frederick Wolseley: Cars

 In the second half of the 1890s, Austin turned his attention to car manufacture as a way of stabilising the Wolseley business's inherent seasonal fluctuations.
-His first attempts were among the pioneer motorcars of Britain but they were not produced commercially until the Wolseley directors lost interest in the venture and shortly after Wolseley's death Vickers, Sons and Maxim took over the embryo business, Austin and the Wolseley name.
+His first attempts were among the pioneer motorcars of Britain, but they were not produced commercially until the Wolseley directors lost interest in the venture and shortly after Wolseley's death Vickers, Sons and Maxim took over the embryo business, Austin and the Wolseley name.
 This new business was incorporated with the name The Wolseley Tool & Motor Car Company Limited.
 After less than five years there, Austin set out on his own and built himself The Austin Motor Company Limited at Longbridge, Birmingham.

 Wolseley's machine

-The machine clips the wool at its full length which often doubles or triples its value, it also removes the wool in a fleece instead of chopping it into small pieces like the shears.
+The machine clips the wool at its full length, which often doubles or triples its value.
+It also removes the wool as a fleece instead of chopping it into small pieces, as shears do.